National Leader Simon Bridges said the recommended capital gains tax was an 'attack on the Kiwi way of life'

 It will report back in April.

-Between now and then, all parts of the Government – New Zealand First, as coalition partners with Labour, and the Greens providing confidence and supply – will be negotiating how to proceed.
+Between now and April, all parts of the Government – New Zealand First, as coalition partners with Labour, and the Greens providing confidence and supply – will be negotiating how to proceed.

 The Greens are keen for a CGT – but NZ First have in the past come out against such a tax.